Nael Barakat (Board Member)

 Dr. Barakat is a professionally registered engineer in Ontario, Canada, a Fulbright Specialist, and is a fellow of the American Society of Mechanical Engineers (ASME).
 Dr. Barakat holds a Ph.D. in Mechanical Engineering from McMaster University, Ontario, and a Master Degree from Concordia University, Canada.

-Jonathon Beever (Professional Society Representative, ASEE)
+Jonathon Beever (Participating Society Representative, ASEE)

 Jonathan Beever is Associate Professor of Ethics and Digital Culture in the Department of Philosophy at the University of Central Florida, and director of the UCF Center for Ethics.
 He serves NIEE and also serves on the Board for the Association of Practical and Professional Ethics (APPE), as co-director of the International Association for Environmental Philosophy, and on the editorial board of the Online Ethics Center (OEC).
 His interdisciplinary work around ethics, technology, and environments emphasizes how changing conditions shape the nature of relationships.
 He is the author of numerous articles and author or editor of four books including Understanding Digital Ethics (2019) and Philosophy, Film, and the Dark Side of Interdependence (2020).
 You can learn more about his work at jonathan.beever.org.